1hiking/1hiking.github.io/content/posts/MakingABrowserFromScratch.md

 ## Conclusions

 Making a web browser was a real challenge, after all [you need to support all of the Web standards](https://en.wikipedia.org/wiki/Web_standards) :) and that's soooo tiresome!
-Well I hope you guys have a good time goodbye and until our next blog!
+Well I hope you guys have a good time, goodbye and until our next blog!

 ## Inspired by: